Islamic military jurisprudence: Ceasefire

 In the context of seventh century Arabia, the Qur'an ordained Muslims must restrain themselves from fighting in the months when fighting was prohibited by Arab pagans.
 The Qur'an also required the respect of this cease-fire, prohibiting its violation.

 If, however, non-Muslims commit acts of aggression, Muslims are free to retaliate, though in a manner that is equal to the original transgression.
 The "sword verse", which has attracted attention, is directed against a particular group who violate the terms of peace and commit aggression (but excepts those who observe the treaty).
-Crone states that this verse seems to be based on the same above-mentioned rules.
+Patricia Crone states that this verse seems to be based on the same above-mentioned rules.
 Here also it is stressed that one must stop when they do.
 Ibn Kathir states that the verse implies a hasty mission of besieging and gathering intelligence about the enemy, resulting in either death or repentance by the enemy.
 It is read as a continuation of previous verses, it would be concerned with the same oath-breaking of "polytheists".